mathrunet/flutter_masamune/packages/masamune_annotation/README.md

 ### Using Model

-The created model can be handled by using `ref.model` from `PageRef (WidgetRef)` passed in the `build` method if it is within a page or widget created with `ScopedWidget` or `Scoped`.
+The created model can be handled by using `ref.app.model` from `PageRef (WidgetRef)` passed in the `build` method if it is within a page or widget created with `ScopedWidget` or `Scoped`.

-The actual object can be obtained by passing a `collection` or `document` defined in the model created in `ref.model`.
+The actual object can be obtained by passing a `collection` or `document` defined in the model created in `ref.app.model`.

 Data can also be loaded from the database by executing the `load` method of the retrieved object.

-When loading is complete or data is rewritten, the widget that executed `ref.model` is rebuilt.
+When loading is complete or data is rewritten, the widget that executed `ref.app.model` is rebuilt.

 ```dart
 @override